Early records.

 18th century.

 Towards the end of the 18th century conflicting mining interests arose, particularly created by the influence and rapid growth of the Industrial Revolution.
-Entrepreneurs from Bristol and South Wales began to look for ways into Forest of Dean mining, allowing outside interests; the Mine Law Court was a major barrier.
-The Court became embroiled in disputes and struggled to enforce its decisions, especially as outside interests began working with some miners.
+Entrepreneurs from Bristol and South Wales began to look for ways into Forest of Dean mining, allowing outside interests.
+The Mine Law Court protected Freemining and was seen as the major barrier.
+The Court became embroiled in disputes and struggled to enforce its decisions, especially as outside interests began working with some Freeminers.
 Disputes culminated in 1777, with the theft of the complete Freeminers' records that had been held in a locked box at the Speech House.
 The Mine Law Court stopped functioning.
-50 years later, Freeminer's documents reappeared, in the hands of Crown officers and were used as evidence during a series of Crown inquisitions in the 1830’s.
+50 years later, the Freeminers' documents reappeared, in the hands of Crown officers and were used as evidence during a series of Crown inquisitions in the 1830’s.
 Some of the original documents did not reappear, including the important letter from Henry V and no Freeminers' charter is known today.
-The Dean Miners’ Lawes and Privileges and some later Mine Law Court Orders however did re-appear, becoming the basis for the Rules and Regulations in the Acts of Parliament, which Freeminers work to today.
+The Dean Miners’ Lawes and Privileges and some later Mine Law Court Orders (PRO) however did re-appear, becoming the basis for the Rules and Regulations in the Acts of Parliament applied today.

 19th Century.